danaivach/gold-miners-draft/README.md

 ## How to run the project

-You can run the project directly in VS Code or from the command line with [Gradle 7.4](https://gradle.org/) (see instructions below).
+You can run the project directly in VS Code or from the command line with [Gradle 7.4](https://gradle.org/).

-TODO: describe briefly what happens when you run the project (what will the students see)

 ### How to run in VS Code